 The cost of living is a little more expensive than Asia, but the sheer amount of fun you can have here is worth every penny.
 From the aforementioned creative spaces to the nightlife, the beaches and surfing, the relaxed culture, wine and beer, the history, culture and architecture.
 As more nomads descend, Lisbon could lose some of its natural, local charm, but right now, it's a digital nomad's heaven.

-Make sure to check out Worldpackers work exchange and volunteer programs in Lisbon!
+Check out Worldpackers work exchange programs in Lisbon!

 9. Tbilisi, Georgia